MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allow Google Chrome to issue a connection to a web service to generate URL and search suggestions for connectivity issues such as DNS errors.
+  Allow Microsoft Edge to issue a connection to a web service to generate URL and search suggestions for connectivity issues such as DNS errors.

 If you enable this policy, a web service is used to generate url and search suggestions for network errors.

 If you disable this policy, no calls to the web service are made and a standard error page is shown.

-If you don't configure this policy, Google Chrome respects the user preference that's set under Services at edge://settings/privacy.
+If you don't configure this policy, Microsoft Edge respects the user preference that's set under Services at edge://settings/privacy.
 Specifically, there's a **Suggest similar pages when a webpage can't be found** toggle, which the user can switch on or off.
 Note that if you have enable this policy (AlternateErrorPagesEnabled), the Suggest similar pages when a webpage can't be found setting is turned on, but the user can't change the setting by using the toggle.
 If you disable this policy, the Suggest similar pages when a webpage can't be found setting is turned off, and the user can't change the setting by using the toggle.

   #### Supported features: